 Goalkeepers and defenders receiving red cards will lose points after they are sent off.
 If a player is sent off and his team concedes goals after his dismissal, he continues to lose the points that his team-mates do.
 If the goalkeeper/defender is sent off and his team keep a clean sheet then he keeps the points as at the time he was sent off.

 Generally, assists are awarded to the team-mate who provided the last 'clean pass' to a goalscorer.
-A clean pass is defined as a pass, cross or shot that goes directly to the goalscorer without the intervention of another player.
+A clean pass is defined as a touch, pass, cross or shot that goes directly to the goalscorer without the intervention of another player.

 Once there is a measure of interference from another player (be it a team-mate or an opponent) then the assist may be taken away (in the case of significant defensive intervention), or additional assists added (in the case of a flick-on by a team-mate).